herrera-sergio/AlmostRERERE/Test-Script/README.md

    Windows:

    It depends on the choice of compiler, version of Make tool and IDE.
-Check the documentation of your development environment.
+Most of the tools follow linux syntax, check the documentation of your development environment.

 - **Step 3**: This script uses the same folder structure as GIT, you need to create the 2 folders in the directory, to do so execute the following commands. *Notice that the '.git' folder will be created as a hidden folder in linux enviroments.*
    ```